A Decade of News Forum Interactions: Threaded Conversations, Signed Votes, and Topical Tags: Data Records

 \begin{itemize} \item Articles Files (Yearly) \item Comments Files (Monthly) \item Users Files (Single file) \item Votes Files (Monthly) \item Embeddings (Monthly) \item Summary Files, addressing data inconsistencies, derived summary metadata and mapping to previous work annotations. \item Scripts, containing basic example code for accessing and processing the data (e.g. to retrieve summary files) \end{itemize}

 Relationships between records across files can be established through shared identifiers.
-For instance, comment files link to the user file via the \textit{Author\_Id} and \textit{User\_Id} fields, and each comment is associated with the corresponding news article through the \textit{Article\_Id}.
+For instance, comment files link to the user file via the \texttt{Author\_Id} and \texttt{User\_Id} fields, and each comment is associated with the corresponding news article through the \texttt{Article\_Id}.
 All users—whether they appear as authors of comments, voters or both—are included in the user file.
-In addition, every comment can be linked to its corresponding embedding vector using the \textit{Comment\_Id}.
-As detailed in Section~\ref{sec:anonymization}, all user and comment identifications are anonymized for privacy protection.
+In addition, every comment can be linked to its corresponding embedding vector using the \texttt{Comment\_Id}.
+As detailed in Section~\ref{sec:methods}, all user and comment identifications are anonymized for privacy protection.
 A separate file with a list of comments with small inconsistencies is also provided in the folder.
-Refer to Section~\ref{sec:inconsistencies} for a detailed explanation of these inconsistencies and the presence of empty fields (i.e. "NA" values).
+Refer to Section~\ref{sec:tech_val} for a detailed explanation of these inconsistencies and the presence of empty fields (i.e., "NA" values).

-In total, the dataset covers over $75$ million comments, $400$ million votes, and more than $580$ thousand articles, spanning a ten-year period from 2013 to 2022.
+In total, the dataset covers over $75$ million comments, $400$ million votes, and more than $580$ thousand articles, spanning ten years from 2013 to 2022.
 A brief summary of dataset size and user activity is presented in Table~\ref{table:stats}.